 These media sources are slight to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate Ecuavisa Right-Center Biased based on editorial positions that favor the right.
 We also rate them Mixed for factual reporting due to poor sourcing techniques and a lack of transparency with ownership.

 Factual Reporting: MIXED

-Launched in 1967, Ecuavisa.com is the official website for the TV network Ecuavisa which is one of Ecuador’s largest privately owned television channels.
-Ecuavisa was founded by Xavier Alvarado Roca and features world and local news, sports, entertainment as well as programs consisting of telenovelas (soap operas), serial dramas, and news programming.
+Launched in 1967, Ecuavisa.com is the official website for the TV network Ecuavisa, one of Ecuador’s largest privately owned television channels.
+Ecuavisa was founded by Xavier Alvarado Roca and features world and local news, sports, entertainment, and programs consisting of telenovelas (soap operas), serial dramas, and news programming.
 The CEO is Xavier Alvarado.

 Funded by / Ownership

 Ecuavisa is owned by Grupo Alvarado Roca, which is owned by Xavier Alvarado Roca; however, this information is not presented on the website, and Grupo Alvarado Roca does not have a website.
 Revenue is generated through advertising and sponsored content.

 Analysis / Bias